google/comprehensive-rust/src/async/pitfalls/blocking-executor.md

 * Another fix would be to `tokio::task::spawn_blocking` which spawns an actual thread and transforms its handle into a future without blocking the executor.
-  This is useful when calling external libraries that block the thread.

 * You should not think of tasks as OS threads.
 They do not map 1 to 1 and most executors will allow many tasks to run on a single OS thread.
-This creates multiple gotchas:
-  * For instance, using `std::sync::mutex` in an `async` runtime is very dangerous.
-When you lock the mutex in a thread then yield the executor using `.await` the thread might try to lock the mutex once more in a different task.
-Hence, prefer `async` alternatives like `tokio::sync::mutex`.
-  * Thread-local storage should also be used with care in async contexts as it doesn't map to specific tasks.
-  * Device drivers sometimes map to specific OS threads (for instance CUDA.)
-Prefer `tokio::task::spawn_blocking` when dealing with those.
-  * Some C libraries rely on thread local storage as well.
+This is particularly problematic when interacting with other libraries via FFI, where that library might depend on thread-local storage or map to specific OS threads (e.g., CUDA).
+Prefer `tokio::task::spawn_blocking` in such situations.

+* Use sync mutexes with care.
+Holding a mutex over an `.await` may cause another task to block, and that task may be running on the same thread.

 </details>